Saransh-cpp/ChaoticEncryption.jl/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code is commented, particularly in hard-to-understand areas
 - [ ] Tests added that prove fix is effective or that feature works

+### Acknowledgements
+This Pull Request template was taken from the excellent [PyBaMM](https://github.com/pybamm-team/PyBaMM) repository.